 FOR THE SAFETY OF ALL, PLEASE BE ADVISED:

-FOG, DARKNESS & LIGHTNING: In the event of an electrical storm, suspend play immediately and take appropriate action.
+LIGHTNING: In the event of an electrical storm, suspend play immediately and take appropriate action.

-Do not commence or continue play in fog/poor visibility, when you cannot see the clear distance of your intended shot.
+POOR VISIBILITY: Do not commence or continue play in fog/poor visibility, when you cannot see the clear distance of your intended shot.

-GREENS STAFF: have priority at all times.
+GREENS STAFF: Have priority at all times.

 BUGGIES: To ensure the safety of all golf course users, buggy drivers are required to comply with the Club’s Buggy Policy and follow designated buggy routes at all times.
 Take particular care on slopes and around ditches and deep-sided bunkers.

+PUBLIC FOOTPATHS: Priority must be given to members of the public at all times.
 Players must not play shots until the way ahead is clear.

 FIRST AID: Assistance is available in the Clubhouse.